a-daniel-pi/negprob/README.md

 This is a negative probability calculator.\
 You will need Python and Tkinter to run this.

+To run the applet, run negprob.pyw.
+Running sample.py will do nothing.

 # Explanation
 Mathematically, probability can be negative.\
 However, there is no real physical interpretation of this, like with negative counts.